This post is eighth in the Native Trees of Pakistan series. In this post, I am featuring a lovely flowering tree, Michelia.

 Michelia is one of the most popular flowering trees.
 It belongs to the Magnoliaceae family, the family of sub-tropical bushes and small trees; It is also one of the ancient families of the plant kingdom having existed since 95 million years.
 Today more than 40 species of Michelia are distributed in tropical and sub-tropical regions of Pakistan, China, India, Malaysia, Philippines and Indonesia.

-The most popular species are Michelia Champaca and Michelia Alba.
+The most popular species are Michelia champaca (Buy Michelia champaca online) and Michelia alba.
 Michelia Champaca, also known as Champa, Yellow Champa, Golden Campa or Fragrant Champa is highly revered by the followers of Hinduism and Buddhism.
 They use Michelia flowers during religious ceremonies.
 Tibetans believe that the Buddha of the next era will find enlightenment under the white flower canopy of the champaca tree.

 Michelia has several ornamental, commercial and medicinal uses too.
 For gardeners, it is an excellent choice as a houseplant or as companion plant in landscapes.
 Commercially, the timber of Michelia is used for almost anything from cabinet-making to firewood and flowers are grown to sell at cut flower shops.
 The extract from the flowers of Michelia Alba is used in preparation of the famous ‘Joy’ perfume.
 Medicinally, the tree has wide applications; the bark is used to prepare tonic, the oil extracted from flowers is used to cure toughs and rheumatism, and for relieving eye troubles and gout.